-- 1. The meeting was called to order at 10:03 a.m. by Committee Co-Chair Mark Dennis in conformance with the Wisconsin Open Meeting Law. - 2.
-A sign-in sheet was distributed.
-Members and consultants introduced themselves. - 3.
-The committee reviewed the current roster.
-The committee has nine members and one vacancy for a total of ten seats.
-Members reviewed which trade(s) their companies sponsor and which areas of the state are not represented on the committee.
+- 1. The meeting was called to order at 10:05 a.m. by Owen Smith, in conformance with the Wisconsin open meeting laws. - 2.
+A roll call was conducted.
+A quorum was present. - 3.
+The committee reviewed the current roster for vacancies, terms that will soon expire, and the accuracy of contact information.
+No updates were needed.